Overtime during peak periods: how to motivate your staff

 Good work atmosphere and appreciation

 Do not simply expect employees to work overtime; instead, show them that you appreciate their extra effort.
-“Good employees can easily find another job”, says Grund.
+“Good employees can easily find another job”, says Jochem Grund, owner of Mascolori Shoes.
 “In busy periods, you have to communicate clearly and cheerfully about what works and what does not.
-I also bring along a tasty treat, like oliebollen, a Dutch pastry.
-If you tend to curse and throw tantrums when you are stressed, then your employees will simply leave.
 I have learned to pay more attention to building a bond with colleagues, and to check how they are doing on a regular basis.
 Are you still enjoying your work?
 What works, and what does not?
 Before, I only held a performance review once per year.
 But then you miss the important things that happen in between.”

 Prevent stress and reduce employees’ workload

 Stress and extra workloads are a real danger during peak periods.
 As an employer, you are responsible for creating a safe and healthy working environment.
-Do not let your employees work too long, and join the conversation with your staff to prevent them from calling in sick due to stress or a heavy workload.
+Do not let your employees work too long, and keep checking in with your staff to help prevent them from calling in sick due to stress or a heavy workload.

 “We check how our colleagues are doing almost every week, and during peak periods we pay extra attention to everyone”, says Van der Ende.
 “When one colleague is under too much pressure, we look for ways to adjust the schedule to help them recover.
 We also hold a survey once per year, so that colleagues can say what is on their minds and offer tips for creating an even more pleasant workplace.
 I think that is why we have so little absenteeism at NON.
 We also have not had any long-term absenteeism over the past few years.”